KomodoPlatform/NotaryNodes/season6/candidates/kolo/README.md

 There is no better proof than actual stats.
 Node **kolo_AR** is in the top 3 and participated in 44% of all notarizations done in the past season.
 This means that almost half of the notarizations during the season were signed by this node, totaling half million notarizations.
 In other words - each second KMD blockchain notarization.

-During the season 5 node had zero actual downtime (99.999% uptime) whit updates and restarts taking no longer than couple of minutes.
-When choosing the node operator stability and efficency is the main metric you should consider.
+During the season 5 node had zero actual downtime (99.999% uptime) whith updates and restarts taking no longer than couple of minutes.
+When choosing the node operator - stability and efficency is the main metric you should consider.

 ## Dedication